Is Depression Genetic? Family History And Other Causes Of Depression

 What is depression?

 A lot of people think of sadness when they think of depression.
-If they're told to picture someone who is depressed, they think of someone who is not happy and seems sad.
+If they're told to picture someone who experiences major depression, they think of someone who is not happy and seems sad.
 But depression is so much more than that.

 The exact symptoms that a person experiences can vary widely.
 Depression is common and also very serious.
 If left untreated, it can lead to suicidal thoughts and even attempted suicide.
 This is why it's so important to understand how to recognize depression and also what types of treatment options exist.